it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 After sharing my posts on LinkedIn to spread the word that I have a blog, a weird even occurred: readers started reacting and writing comments on my LinkedIn post rather than my actual blog posts.

+It's kind of funny.
+I got through an effort to allow interaction on my site and it turns out all I had to do was share on LinkedIn.
+I can think of reasons why this happened:
+- readers don't have GitHub accounts so can't comment directly
+- the path of least resistance to interact is on LinkedIn where the post was discovered
+- etc.

+Whatever it is, I welcome it.